anasdox/factly/README.md

 The FIR approach (Facts => Insights => Recommendations) is crucial in my daily work, it provides a structured approach to analyzing data, identifying key insights, and formulating actionable recommendations.
 This systematic method helps me navigate complex problems more efficiently, ensuring that decisions are grounded in evidence and data-driven insights.

-While Excalidraw is a useful tool for visualizing concepts and ideas, it not be adapted for accelerating the execution of the FIR approach.
+While Excalidraw is a useful tool for visualizing concepts and ideas, It's not adapted for accelerating the execution of the FIR approach.
 Excalidraw focuses more on visual representation and lacks the specialized features needed to streamline the FIR process.
 In contrast, a dedicated tool like factly is designed specifically for data analysis and insight extraction, making it more effective for accelerating the execution of the FIR approach and enhancing overall productivity.

 ## Vision